RAYMOND JAMES STADIUM

 Its location near the airport means that its neighborhood is filled with chain restaurants and strip clubs.
 I’ll let you decide if that’s good or not.
 The tailgating in the many parking lots surrounding the stadium is good.

-Prior to Tom Brady, Tampa Bay fans saw a lot of mediocre football and tended to stay away when the team was out of contention (or when it was 95 degrees outside).
-But so long as TB12 can still sling a football, you can expect full houses.
+Despite pockets of success, Tampa Bay fans have witnessed a lot of mediocre football.
+They tend to stay away when the team was out of contention (or when it was 95 degrees outside).
+As such, this stadium only gets a middling ranking.
+But when the team is good, and it’s less than 85-degrees outside, it can be a real hoot.

 It’s one of the older stadiums to have not undergone a substantial renovation, yet it was considered good enough to host the 2021 Super Bowl.
-It’s still in great shape despite its age (and where have I heard that before in Tampa?)
+It’s still in great shape despite its age (something I believe we once used to describe a QB that played a few years here in Tampa).
+I just wish they built some more shade.